 To read more about Claire’s endurance career see here.

 Co-owner at KBS, Cursty is a lifelong horse rider and owner.
 In the past, she’s worked in polo, carriage driving, trekking and livery yards, in the UK, UAE and the US.

-Initially a reporter for the United Nations, Cursty has since moved into journalism and over the years has written for various lifestyle, education and equestrian publications.
-Today, when not horse riding or writing; she’s usually found researching natural horse-care and new things to do in and around the Sakar region.
+Initially moving to Africa, she became an English teacher, then later a reporter for the United Nations.
+Later she moved into journalism and over the years has written for various lifestyle, education and equestrian publications.
+Today, when not riding or writing; she’s usually found researching natural horse-care and new things to do in and around the Sakar region.

 Ian: KBS Co-Owner

 Growing up on a small-holding in South Africa, then moving onto work for the United Nations in some pretty inhospitable countries including; Sudan, Chad, Mozambique, CAR and Botswana, Ian’s certainly learned how to make things work in remote places.

 It was these ‘experiences’ which helped him to see the potential in the KBS site even though it was nothing more than a series of dilapidated buildings with no water or electricity supply.